 Why the environment should be at the core of document management decisions

-For years we have been warned about the potentially catastrophic consequences of Global Warming, but taken little action.
-A key question we must ask ourselves is, are our paper processing activities costing the earth?
+For years we have been warned about the potentially catastrophic consequences of Glocal Warming, but taken little action.
+A key question we must ask ourselves is, are our paper processing activities costing the Earth?
 To an extent, the answer is yes.
-It’s easy to forget that our everyday activities including: sorting mail, filing paperwork and printing contracts are fuelled by deforestation which is significantly contributing to global warming.
+It's easy to forget that our everyday activities including; sorting mail, filing paperwork and printing contracts are fuelled by deforestation, which is significantly contributing to global warming.
 These everyday activities may seem minimal to individual office workers but astoundingly, this amounts to an average of 10,000 sheets of paper used per office worker, per year, across the UK.

-The survey conducted by research firm, Loudhouse also found that as many as 6,800 out of the 10,000 sheets of paper used are wasted (Greenbiz, 2010).
-Whether you work in the private or public sector, within a SME or large business, we are inundated with paper documentation on a daily basis.
+A survey conducted by research firm Loudhouse also found that as many as 6,800 out of the 10,000 sheets of paper used are wasted (Greenbiz, 2010).
+Whether you work in the private or public sector, within an SME or large business, we are inundated with paper documentation on a daily basis.
 Some industries do operate with an increased reliance on paper than others; an example being the healthcare industry.
-Hospitals and surgery’s often store patient files which particularly for surgery’s, is frequently accessed following consultations.
+Hospitals and surgeries often store patient files which, particularly for surgeries, is frequently accessed following consultations.
 In a digital era with advanced document management systems, there is no need for office workers to continue working with an outdated reliance on paper.

 The Coronavirus pandemic has demonstrated how quickly businesses can adapt to a new working culture, so the simple transition from paper documents to an electronic archive should be easy to implement within organisations.